DovgaNik/My-Notes/README.md

 To use this app you need Java Runtime Environment installed.
 You can download it on the [official site](https://java.com/ru/download/) or if you're using Ubuntu

 `sudo apt-get install default-jre`

+This project depends:
+	* ini4j You can download it on [their SourceForge](http://ini4j.sourceforge.net/)

 Some feathures:
 ---